Lambeth degree: Master of Arts by thesis

 A limited number of candidates with good theology qualifications might apply for a Lambeth Master of Arts degree by thesis, with the period of registration being usually between two and five years.
 Theses were limited to a maximum of 50,000 words, excluding the bibliography and bibliographic references, and a 1000 word abstract.
 The degree is styled MA Lambeth or MA Cantuar or (much more rarely) MA Canterbury.
 There might be no more than thirty candidates on the books at any one time.

-MA examinations were introduced by Archbishop Tait in the late nineteenth century, but were brought to an end in the early part of the twentieth century by Archbishop Davidson.
+MA examinations were introduced by Archbishop Tait in the late 19th century, but were brought to an end in the early part of the 20th century by Archbishop Davidson.
 The MA degree was reinstated by Archbishop Runcie at the request of the Lambeth Diploma Committee to meet a need to provide for the possibility for theological study at a more advanced level than that offered by the diploma.
 The first award of the new degree was in 1993.

 Candidates must have had at least a second class first division honours degree in theology or a subject related to the proposed thesis topic or, alternatively, a STh with distinction or another equivalent qualification.
 Applications were considered twice yearly by a committee appointed by the archbishop.
 Applicants were then interviewed by the director or a nominated member of the committee.
 The thesis was written under the direction of a supervisor appointed by the committee.
 It was examined by at least two examiners and the degree of MA awarded if the candidate's work was approved by both examiners and endorsed by the committee.